 Maya Ruins.com , by Barb McKenzie (**My Personal Favorite Maya Web Site **)

-For Uxmal, Sayil, Labna, Chacmultun, Edzna, Dzibilnocac, Becan, Xpujil, Chicanna, Kohunlich, Lamanai, Tikal, and Xunantunich .
+For Uxmal, Sayil, Labna, Chacmultun, Edzna, Dzibilnocac, Becan, Xpujil, Chicanna, Kohunlich, Lamanai, Tikal,

 http://www.mayaruins.com